Baseflow/XF-Material-Library/README.md

 });
 ```

-You can still override these styles be passing the configuration object when showing an alert dialog, loading dialog, and snackbar.
+You can still override these styles be passing the configuration object when showing an alert dialog, loading dialog, simple dialog, confirmation dialog, and snackbar.

 ### Material Resources
 You can create Material-based resources which will be used by your app.
 This library strictly follows Google's Material Design, following principles of good design while maintaining a common UI across platforms.